SSII-UEM/Vencom/README.md

 * Coordinate distances aren't properly computed

+* Fronted module is having troubles to show logs

 ## Future additions

 * Products should have a lifespan to incentivate retailers to design better market strategies and buyers to eat them before others they own